anandchndrn93/Test-Automation-Robot-Framework/README.md

 The freamework automates 6 test cases for https://www.saucedemo.com/.
 Tests have tags REG and SANITY. tests can be run based on their tages in parallel

-Desing pattern followed is page object model
+Desing pattern followed is page object model.
+Test Setup and Tear down has been added. the browsers used are chrome and firefox.

 # Requirements
 robotframework                   3.2.2